In China's Himalayas, a wine 'flying above the clouds'

 The smooth full-bodied blend of Cabernet Sauvignon and Cabernet Franc has surprised many wine lovers.

-Only 2,000 cases are produced per year and are sold in China, other Asian countries, the United States and Europe.
+Only 2,000 cases are produced per year and are sold in China, other Asian countries, the US and Europe.

 The vineyards are situated in the middle of the Mekong, Yangtze and Salween rivers, a unique location which boasts moderate temperatures all year round so the vines do not need to be buried to prevent them from freezing in the winter.